JoshCru/mtrn4231_jakos/README.md

 5. **Output Calibration**:
    The system now uses a polynomial gain factor of $ax^2 + bx + c$ to calibrate estimates.
    - **Snapping ON** (`useSnapping: true`): Estimates are generously snapped to discrete weight classes {0, 100, 200, 500}g, optimised for accuracy within the defined test weight set.
    - **Snapping OFF** (`useSnapping: false`): Provides continuous mass estimates, rounded to the nearest gram.
-This offers smoother results but may require more time to settle.
+This offers smoother results but may require more time to stabilise.

 #### Usage

 1. **Initiate Calibration**: Go to a fixed height above the target pickup point and invoke the `/weight_detection/calibrate_baseline` service.
 2. **Calibration Wait Time**: The node requires ~5.5 seconds of baseline calibration on startup before producing estimates.
 Wait for `/weight_detection/calibration_status` to publish `false` before measurements are valid.
 3. **Perform Pickup Manoeuvre**: Descend, pickup the weight, and raise back to baseline-calibrated joint pose.
-4. **Read Estimation**: Wait ~10 seconds for noise to settle, and read `/estimated_mass` topic.
+4. **Read Estimation**: Wait ~10 seconds for noise to stabilise, and read `/estimated_mass` topic.
 5. **Repeat**: Steps 1-4 for each weight estimation procedure.

 **Compilation:**